Menu

 Familiarise yourself with the process and deadlines

-For Victorian residents, most undergraduate applications for courses starting in Trimester 1 are submitted online through the Victorian Tertiary Admissions Centre (VTAC), unless stated otherwise in the admission guidelines.
-VTAC applications open in August and late applications will continue to be accepted until early December (fee applies).
-Learn more about application closing dates and how to apply for courses through VTAC.
+Most undergraduate applications for courses starting in Trimester 1 are submitted online through the Victorian Tertiary Admissions Centre (VTAC), unless stated otherwise in the admission guidelines.

 Note: Non-Victorian residents should refer to their state or territory’s tertiary admissions centre for relevant information regarding how to apply and application closing dates.